dbmarques/ADbox/README.txt

-Marques D. B. Semiautomatic detection, estimates, and visualization of afterdischarges.
+Marques D. B. Semi-automatic detection, estimates, and visualization of afterdischarges.
 2024.

 Scripts for semiautomatic detection, estimates, and visualization of afterdischarges (AD) on train-wise multidimensional (multiple regions, days, subjects) signals.
 Performs automatic baseline-referenced amplitude threshold-based detection followed by manual inspection and fixing.
 Gets the conventional AD estimates per stimulation train, such as quantities, latency, durations, and amplitudes.
 Visualize preprocessed specific or whole-session signals with overlayed ADs